-IBM said the design -- first used in its top-of-the line "Regatta" eServer p690 -- gives the server high performance while lowering the amount of electricity and the number of processors needed to run it.
-The processors come in palm-sized four- or eight-processor multichip modules, allowing them to conserve space.
+, IBM Corp.
+Monday launched a new line of midrange servers that pressures its rival on price.Utilizing POWER4 microprocessor technology, the new server line, dubbed the eServer p670, is designed to take the battle to Sun.
+The POWER4 microprocessor contains two one-gigahertz+ processors, a high-bandwidth system switch, a large memory cache and I/O interface.
+IBM said the design -- first used in its top-of-the line "Regatta" eServer p690 -- gives it high performance while lowering the amount of electricity and number of processors needed to run the server.
+The processors come in palm-sized four- or eight-processor multichip modules, allowing them to conserve space as well.

 "Scaling new heights of midrange performance, the IBM eServer is fortified with mainframe-inspired reliability features at a price point that is substantially lower than our competitors," said Val Rahmani, general manager of the IBM eServer pSeries.
 "The new eServer is hard proof of our intention to offer the best systems and the most affordable prices at every segment of our server product family."

 Big Blue said its p670 can also be operated as either a single large server or divided into as many as 16 "virtual" servers, running any combination of the AIX 5L and Linux operating systems.
 It can also dynamically reconfigure partitions while operating.